 To give a better example: If you work in an open office setting with an iMac, you can plug Luna into your iMac and take your iPad and a keyboard into a conference room or common area and continue working with the full power of your Mac behind you.

-I won't lie: The screen redraw time and lag is noticeable the further you move your iPad from your Mac, but I was able to walk almost 100 feet — through different rooms — and still have a functional display.
-(You can see a quick demo of that in my video above).
+I won't lie: The screen redraw time and lag is noticeable the further you move your iPad from your Mac, but I was able to walk almost 100 feet — through different rooms — and still have a functional display (you can see a quick demo of that in my video above).
 That's not something you can do with even the best external monitor.

 My sole nitpick

 I really only have one minor complaint about the Luna module: I'm afraid of losing it!
 I hope that the company's shipping version comes with a keychain, pouch, or other option to keep terrible people like myself from losing a $60 accessory.